c00kie54/Becoming-a-Data-Scientist/README.md

+3. SQL
+  - SQL Learning

-3. IBM Data Science Course
+4. IBM Data Science Course
   - The useful information from the course.
   - Final project.

-4. Machine Learning
+5. Machine Learning
   -Notes from Machine Learning by Andrew Ng.

-5. Projects
+6. Projects
   - Contains projects where I have implemented